 This area is supplied from a line running from Mapua substation following the Moutere Highway from Lower Moutere.
 The end of line voltage conditions at Sunrise Valley are at the statutory limits during peak feeder loading at present.
 A regulator was installed at Old House Road during 2012 to improve end of line voltages.
-This will accommodate the present growth rate for the next ten years.
+Recent development of Hop Processing in Sunrise Valley has generated the need for further voltage support.
+A Static VAR Compensator (SVC) is being installed to provide this.
+This SVC is state of the art inverter technology.